Test-More/Test2-Harness/README.md

 This document is mainly an overview of `yath` usage and common recipes.

+[App::Yath](https://metacpan.org/pod/App%3A%3AYath) is an alternative to [App::Prove](https://metacpan.org/pod/App%3A%3AProve), and [Test2::Harness](https://metacpan.org/pod/Test2%3A%3AHarness) is an alternative to [Test::Harness](https://metacpan.org/pod/Test%3A%3AHarness).
+It is not designed to replace [Test::Harness](https://metacpan.org/pod/Test%3A%3AHarness)/prove.
+[Test2::Harness](https://metacpan.org/pod/Test2%3A%3AHarness) is designed to take full advantage of the rich data [Test2](https://metacpan.org/pod/Test2) can provide.
+[Test2::Harness](https://metacpan.org/pod/Test2%3A%3AHarness) is also able to use non-core modules and provide more functionality than prove can achieve with its restrictions.

+# PLATFORM SUPPORT

+[Test2::Harness](https://metacpan.org/pod/Test2%3A%3AHarness)/[App::Yath](https://metacpan.org/pod/App%3A%3AYath) is is focused on unix-like platforms.
+Most development happens on linux, but bsd, macos, etc should work fine as well.

+Patches are welcome for any/all platforms, but the primary author (Chad 'Exodist' Granum) does not directly develop against non-unix platforms.

+## WINDOWS

+Currently windows is not supported, and it is known that the package will not install on windows.
+Patches are be welcome, and it would be great if someone wanted to take on the windows-support role, but it is not a primary goal for the project.

 # OVERVIEW

 To use [Test2::Harness](https://metacpan.org/pod/Test2%3A%3AHarness), you use the `yath` command.
 Yath will find the tests